togatoga/resume/README.md

 ### Knowledge about SAT Solver
 My research was the acceleration and parallelization of SAT Solver.
-I have good knowledge about SAT Solver algorithm and implementaion.
+I have good knowledge about SAT Solver algorithm and implementation.
 I parallelized minisat(https://github.com/niklasso/minisat) by Message Passing Interface and also reimplemented minisat for the competitive programming.
 I listed my SAT Solver codes in Projects, you can see it.

 ### Competitive Programming
 I love studying algorithm and competitive programming,so I regularly participate in contests, TopCoder, AtCoder, Codeforces.
 My handle names are **togatogah**, **togatoga**.
-I'm a yellow coder at TopCoder,have intermediate knowlege about algorithms(math,graph,sort,string,dynamic programming).
+I'm a yellow coder at TopCoder,have intermediate knowledge about algorithms(math,graph,sort,string,dynamic programming).
 I also have interests about the Game AI, I achieved good results in some Game AI contests(CodeVS5.0,Hypersonic).

 #### Competitive Programming Rating